jehpatil/quiz-maker/README.md

 ## To deploy Angular app on Github IO

 Run `ng build --output-path docs --base-href /quiz-maker` to build the project.
 The build artifacts will be stored in the `docs/` directory.
-You need to check base href in docs/index.html.